 The Lewis Memorial Prize Competition was established by the Musica Britannica Trust in 1986 in memory of the first General Editor and Chairman of Musica Britannica, Sir Anthony Lewis.
 The competition now commemorates the lives of both Sir Anthony and Lesley, Lady Lewis, who supported it for many years.
-Held every two years, the competition is for singers, keyboard players, or consorts.
+Held annually, the competition is for singers, keyboard players, or consorts.

 The 2023 competition was for keyboard players and was held on Tuesday 4 April at the Royal Academy of Music in London.

 We are delighted to announce that First Prize in the competition was awarded to:

 Matthew Brown (Guildhall School of Music and Drama)

 Matthew receives £1,000 and three Musica Britannica volumes of his choice.

 The panel awarded Second Prize to: